2004–05 Buffalo Sabres season: Farm teams

-The Sabres AHL affiliate Rochester Americans played with a roster that included many future Sabres.
+The Sabres' AHL affiliate, the Rochester Americans, played with a roster that included many future Sabres.
 Thomas Vanek, Derek Roy, Ryan Miller and Jason Pominville among others, played the season in Rochester.
-HSBC Arena (now the KeyBank Center) hosted a pair of Rochester games experimenting with blue ice to see if blue would make the television appearance better than white.
+HSBC Arena (now known as KeyBank Center) hosted a pair of Rochester games experimenting with blue ice to see if blue would make the television appearance better than white.
 The blue ice experiment was ultimately not accepted in post-lockout rule changes.

+On the ice, the Americans finished the season with a 51–19–4–6 record, winning the Macgregor Kilpatrick Trophy for earning the most points in the AHL that season.
+They swept the Hamilton Bulldogs, 4 games to none, in the first round.
+However, the Americans were eliminated by the Manitoba Moose in the second round, four games to one.